carleton-spacehogs/bioinformatics-carleton/pages/contributing.md

 A nice way to write Markdown and see it rendered into a formatted documnt is to use the [Atom](https://atom.io/) text editor, with the fantastic extension [Markdown Preview Enhanced](https://shd101wyy.github.io/markdown-preview-enhanced/#/).

+UPDATE 2023: Atom is no longer supported, use VisualStudioCode instead.

 ### Step 2: Sphinx